Medicaid Inflation Penalty

 Medicaid Inflation Penalty is a rebate that a pharmaceutical manufacturer pays to Medicaid when the price of the drugs grows faster than the rate of inflation.
 This rebate came into effect in the first quarter of 2017.

-At first glance, this penalty seems to affect only manufacturers with aggressive pricing strategy.
+At a first glance, this penalty seems to affect only manufacturers with aggressive pricing strategy.

 In reality, however, the Inflation Penalty affects all manufacturers and must be taken into account seriously.